fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QWizard.md

 ```

 &emsp;&emsp;The above code registers three fields, `className`, `baseClass`, and `qobjectMacro`, which are associated with three child widgets.
 The asterisk (`*`) next to `className` denotes a mandatory field.
 &emsp;&emsp;The fields of any page are accessible from any other page.
-For example:

 ``` cpp
 void OutputFilesPage::initializePage() {